IUREDCap/redcap-etl-module/docs/DeveloperGuide.md

 Development dependencies are stored in the __dev/__ directory and are NOT committed to Git.
 They are managed using the __dev-composer.json__ configuration file.

+To check for out of date dependencies, use:

+    COMPOSER=dev-composer.json composer outdated --direct

 To install and update the development dependencies, which will be stored in directory __dev/__, use the following commands in the top-level directory: